fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [stonith404/pingvin-share](https://github.com/stonith404/pingvin-share) - A self-hosted file sharing platform that combines lightness and beauty, perfect for seamless and efficient file sharing.
 - [steel-dev/steel-browser](https://github.com/steel-dev/steel-browser) - 🔥 Open Source Browser API for AI Agents & Apps.
 Steel Browser is a batteries-included browser instance that lets you automate the web without worrying about infrastructure.
 - [Gh61/lovelace-hue-like-light-card](https://github.com/Gh61/lovelace-hue-like-light-card) - This card provides a Hue-like way to control your lights in Home Assistant.
 - [aleksilassila/reiverr](https://github.com/aleksilassila/reiverr) - Reiverr is a clean combined interface for Jellyfin, TMDB, Radarr and Sonarr, as well as a replacement to Overseerr